 “Worst case scenario.”
-Those are never the words you want to hear when starting a new ERP implementation.
-However, based on how many system integrators and implementing organizations run their initiatives, these implementations too often lead to moderate or extreme failure.
+Those are never the words you want to hear when starting an ERP implementation.
+However, implementations too often lead to moderate or extreme failure.

-In unfortunate cases, these implementations turn to lawsuits.
-Over the last several years, I have had a front row seat to over a dozen of the highest profile lawsuits in the world as an ERP expert witness – and some interesting lessons come along with our forensic reconstruction of what went wrong in each of these cases.
+In unfortunate cases, these implementations turn into lawsuits.
+Over the last several years, we have had a front row seat to over a dozen of the highest profile lawsuits in the world as an ERP expert witness.
+Some interesting lessons come along with our forensic reconstruction of what went wrong in each of these cases.

-Below are five things to keep in mind as you’re building – or defending – a potential legal case involving your ERP implementation:
+Below are five things to keep in mind as you’re building – or defending – a potential legal case involving ERP software:

 - A successful case begins with avoiding ERP failure in the first place.
 Of course, the most effective case is one that doesn’t get escalated to attorneys in the first place.
 Planning a project with reasonable assumptions, expectations, resources, budgets and both team roles and responsibilities will dramatically decrease the likelihood that your implementation ends up being told as a story in the courtroom.
 Most importantly, it is important to recognize that as the company implementing new enterprise technology, you and your team are ultimately responsible for the success or failure of the project.

 - Organizational change management is a key issue in every ERP lawsuit.
 Speaking of organizational change management, this is an area that is commonly one of the most important issues in a case – if not the most important.
-In every case that I have provided expert witness testimony on thus far, a project’s failure to address the people side of the equation is one of the key root causes of failure, which often leads to a domino effect of other issues throughout the implementation.
-Whichever side of a lawsuit that you may be on, it is vital to carefully explore what may have gone wrong in your OCM initiative.
+In every case that we have provided expert witness testimony on thus far, a project’s failure to address the people side of the equation is one of the key root causes of failure.
+Whichever side of a lawsuit you may be on, it is vital to carefully explore what may have gone wrong in your change management initiative.

-- Both the implementing organization and the system integrator are typically at fault.
+- Both the implementing organization and the systems integrator are typically at fault.
 You typically hear two extremely different stories of what went wrong.
-It goes like this: company hires vendor or system integrator, project fails, company tries to pin all blame on vendor or system integrator and then the system integrator attempts to deflect blame back to the implementing company.
+It goes like this: company hires vendor or systems integrator.
+Project fails.
+Company tries to pin all blame on vendor or systems integrator.
+Systems integrator attempts to deflect blame back to the implementing company.
 While it takes two parties to make an ERP implementation successful, it is possible that a project can fail mostly due to the acts of one party or another.

 - Recognize that ERP failures don’t happen overnight.
 It can be tempting to blame an ERP failure on a single, catastrophic event, but in reality, ERP failures brew for quite some time before they reach the breaking point.
 While managing your project, look at all the little things – which in fact are big things – that slowly kill your project.
 And if you have reached the point of litigation, fully analyze and understand all the little things that added up to one giant failure rather than honing in on one singular cause.